flier/zkpipe/README.md

 # Usage

-[watch](#watch) and [sync](#sync) command consume changed or [filtered](#filter) transactions from the Zookeeper binary log files, send [encoded](#encoding-format) message to Kafka topic defined in the `--kafka-uri` option
+[watch](#watch) and [sync](#sync) command consume changed or [filtered](#filter) transactions from the Zookeeper binary log files, send [encoded](#encoding-format) message to Kafka topic that defined in the `--kafka-uri` option.

 ## Watch
-`watch` log directory and continue to sync changed transactions to kafka that `--kafka-uri` option defined.
+`watch` log directory and continue to sync changed transactions to kafka that defined in the `--kafka-uri` option.

 > zkpipe watch \<log dir\> --kafka-uri \<uri\>